ShantanuJhaveri/certifications/README.md

-# Certifications
+# Certifications 🥇
-[ARCHIVE] archive of shantanu's certifications received from various companies
+This is a repository with all of the finished and ongoing certifications that I have completed over years.
+Contained is the documentation for proof, as well as the courses that were involved if it was a course.
-- [DataCamp Certification - Python Programmer Career Track]
+- DONE: [DataCamp Certification - Python Programmer Career Track]
-- [DataCamp Cetification - Machine Learning Scientist with Python Career Track]
+- DONE: [DataCamp Cetification - Machine Learning Scientist with Python Career Track]
-- [DataCamp Cetrification - Data Engineering with Python Career Track]
+- DONE: [DataCamp Cetrification - Data Engineering with Python Career Track]
-- [Tensorflow Developer Certificate]
+- DONE: [Tensorflow Developer Certificate]
-- [Arduino Fundamentals Certificate]
+- DONE: [Arduino Fundamentals Certificate]
-- [Stanford Coursera Machine Learning Certificate]
+- DONE: [Stanford Coursera Machine Learning Certificate]
-- [DeepLearning.AI Coursera Machine Learning Certificate]
+- DONE: [DeepLearning.AI Coursera Machine Learning Certificate]